 About the Author

-YOSHIYA HARI is pastor of Saikyo Hope Chapel as well as national director of Asian Access Japan.
+YOSHIYA HARI is pastor of Saikyo Hope Chapel as well as national director of A3 Japan.
 He, his wife Megumi, their son Akito and their daughter Kaori live in Toda Saitama, Japan.

 Watch Joshua’s related video clip: coming soon!